Coder-CH1/E-commerce/README.md

 # E-commerce

-Flutter e-commerce project powered by firebase
+- A Flutter-based e-commerce application powered by Firebase.
+#